Self care for journalists: A practical guide

 Journalism has never been an easy job but in our current culture, the psychic, emotional and sometimes financial toll seems to keep mounting.
 So how do we thrive — or even survive — in such an atmosphere?
 This session will cover how to recognize signs of burnout, secondary trauma and other danger signs, as well as the research that shows what can really help, how to train your editor and how to build a support network.
 We'll also look at how professionals deal with constant trauma in other fields.
 The good news: the practices and tools you can develop to survive as a journalist – growing resilience, cultivating empathy and self-advocacy – are the same tools that can help you succeed in the rest of your life.

 Kristin Hussey is a Connecticut-based freelance reporter.
-Since 2007, Kristin has reported on corruption, philanthropy, guns, politics, poverty, resilience, pizza and prom dresses for The New York Times.
+Since 2007, Kristin has reported on corruption, philanthropy, guns, politics, poverty, pizza and prom dresses for The New York Times.
 B.C., Kristin was a staff writer for WSJ.com, The Capital in Annapolis, Md., and The News in Boca Raton, Fla. @kristinhussey1

 Currently a lecturer at Syracuse University, Christine Mehta has been a human rights investigator for flagship human rights organizations, including Amnesty International, for six years.
 She reports on national security, immigration, criminal justice reform, police brutality, and conflict in countries around the world.
 Mehta's work has been featured in the New York Times, Foreign Affairs, Al Jazeera, BBC Hindi, The Hindu, and USA Today. @christinemehta